PhilippKosarev/libjam/README.md

     if options.get('world').get('enabled'):
       print('world!')

-cli = CLI()

-# Inputs/Commands/Options configuration
+# Setting commands and options
 app = "example"
 description = "An example app for the libjam library"
 # help = "" # If you wish to set your own help page text
 commands = {
-  'print':     {'function': cli.hello,
+  'print':     {'function': CLI.hello,
   'description': 'Prints given string'},
 }
 options = {